flowflux/flowflux/examples/README.md

 The usual `ctrl+c`.

-## Flow managing a collection of named UNIX pipes
+## Flowflux managing a collection of named UNIX pipes

+This way of running the same code does not feature parallel/concurrent execution, in order to keep the example comprehensible.

 ### Meaning of pipe characters: